Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse

 \end{itemize}

-Provided that feature attribution methods like \lime{} and \shap{} can output unresponsive features by overlooking actionability constraints, we study the potential to improve responsiveness using their \emph{action-aware} variants \shapaa{} and \limeaa{}.
-We construct explanations using only actionable features, following a common belief that we can account for actionability by post-processing~\citep[e.g.,][]{mothilal2020explaining}.
-Our results in \cref{Table::MainMetrics} show that action-aware variants can highlight more responsive features.
-For the \LR{} model in \textds{heloc}, $29.7\%$ of \shapaa{} explanations contained at least one responsive feature (c.f., $22.7\%$ for \shap{}), meaning that consumers are more likely to be informed of a feature that can lead to recourse.
-One shortcoming of this approach is that we are required to filter features based on their actionability at a global level (e.g., whether individuals can intervene on this feature in principle).
-This is the most conservative approach in accounting for actionability, which does not require additional assumptions about constraints at an individual-level.
+\paragraph{On Adapting Existing Methods} Seeing how feature attribution methods like \lime{} and \shap{} can highlight features that are important but immutable, we study the potential to improve responsiveness using \emph{action-aware} variants \shapaa{} and \limeaa{}.
+Following a common belief that we can enforce actionability post-hoc~\citep[e.g.,][]{mothilal2020explaining}, we construct explanations using only actionable features.
+In \cref{Table::MainMetrics}, we see that \shapaa{} and \limeaa{} can highlight more responsive features.
+Given the \LR{} model in \textds{heloc}, for example, this strategy improves the proportion of explanations that contain at least one responsive feature by 7.0\% (i.e., $29.7\%$ of \shapaa{} vs. $22.7\%$ for \shap{}).
+One shortcoming of this approach is that we must filter features based on their actionability for all individuals, which may overlook features that is actionable for some individuals but not others.

-\paragraph{On Explanations with Responsiveness Scores} Our results in \cref{Table::MainMetrics} show how our approach can be used to comply with regulatory requirements and address the two limitations that affect feature attribution methods.
-When we construct feature-highlighting explanations using responsiveness scores, we present individuals with explanations that only contain responsive features, achieving 100\% on the \emph{\% All Features Responsive} metric across datasets and models.
+\paragraph{On Explanations with Responsiveness Scores} Our results show how practitioners can use our approach to comply with regulatory requirements and address the limitations of feature attribution methods.
+When we construct feature-highlighting explanations using responsiveness scores, we present individuals with explanations that only contain responsive features (100\% on the \emph{\% All Features Responsive} metric across datasets and models in \cref{Table::MainMetrics}).
 In contrast, only 0.2\% of \shapaa{} explanations of the \LR{} model in \textds{heloc} were fully responsive.
-For the remaining 99.8\%, we are guaranteed that the explanation contains at least one unresponsive feature, potentially leading individuals to intervene on them and still fail to attain recourse.
+For the remaining 99.8\%, each explanation contains at least one unresponsive feature that could lead individuals to intervene without achieving the target prediction.